 Unlike Premiere Elements, this software does come with a video recorder, so you can shoot directly from the app.
 Premiere Rush has fewer features though, so there are trade-offs.
 Nonetheless, this tool is very easy to use and you can still do plenty with it.
 Features include titles, transitions, color and audio adjust, easy sharing, customizable motion graphic templates, filters, and lots more.

 Adobe Premiere Rush is built for sharing, so sending your finished product to your chosen platform is a breeze.
 That said, the focus on sharing means that there is only one export file type available: MP4.
 While many import types are accepted, the lack of export options could be a turnoff for some.

-Price: This software is purchased via a monthly subscription and costs $9.99 per month.
+Price: This software is purchased via a monthly Creative Cloud Express (previously known as Adobe Spark) subscription and costs $9.99 per month.
 Adobe subscription products have a 14-day refund policy.